 Besides, a study (same as above) published in the Journal of Personality and Social Psychology, found that dog owners tend to have higher self-esteem.

 4. Your Dog Can Make You More Attractive

 As in, to the opposite sex.
 Yep — science is vouching for this.

-According to research conducted by Dogs Trust, the UK's largest dog welfare charity, owning a dog can ease the awkwardness of approaching someone.
+According to research conducted by Dogs Trust, the UK's largest dog welfare charity, owning a dog can help make the act of approaching someone a little less awkward.
 Of the 700 respondents who took a survey, over 95 percent said that they would feel more comfortable speaking to a stranger if he or she had a dog.
-Of those who gave a reason for this, according to Dog News, two thirds said dog owners seem friendlier; they are also perceived as more approachable and trustworthy.
+For those who provided a reason behind this, two thirds said dog owners seem friendlier and more trustworthy.

 Pro tip: if you're looking for love, get off Tinder and get yourself a dog.

 I mean, between an increased level of fitness, more social interaction, reduced negativity, and a greater self-esteem, it's a no brainer that your puppy will, without a doubt make you a happier person.